Yashyka/Internship-and-Training-Website-Project/README.md

 ```

-Open `home.html` in your browser to view the website
+Open `home.html` in your browser to view the website.